Skip to main content

 ];

-// When analyzing a dependency in src/controllers/controller-a.js
+// Runtime description for a dependency in src/controllers/controller-a/index.js

 {